 Transport to the end destination typically involves forklift, overhead cranes, or gantry cranes to place the e-house onto a truck.
-Additional equipment such as platforms, ladders, railings, and handrails ship separately and are assembled at site.
+Additional equipment such as platforms, ladders, railings, and handrails ship separately and assemble at site.

-Generally, most major electrical equipment is already pre-installed, wired and tested at the worksite before shipment.
-E-Houses only require input power and field connections, so all other interconnections are installed and tested at the worksite prior to shipment.
-External connections will be adapted to overhead or underground conduit systems.
+Generally, most major electrical equipment comes pre-installed, wired, and tested at the worksite before shipment.
+E-Houses only require input power and field connections, so all other interconnections install and test at the worksite prior to shipment.
+External connections adapt to overhead or underground conduit systems.

-Wiring for the power source, motor leads and field devices is typically installed once the e-house arrives to its final destination.
+Wiring for the power source, motor leads and field devices typically install once the e-house arrives to its final destination.
 Cable runs can be minimized by placing the e-house near the process being controlled.

-Complete and running e-houses can be applied to a multitude of different systems, including the following:
+Complete and running e-houses apply to a multitude of different systems, including the following:

 - Transformer unit